A Beginner’s Guide to Combat

 Weapons

-FESS PARKER (BEGINNERS GUIDE TO COMBAT)In a senseless 2001 report, “M4A1 5.56mm Carbine and Related Systems Deficiencies and Solutions: Operational and Technical Study with Analysis of Alternatives” the Army’s Special Operations Command stated the M4 automatic rifle, has an “obsolete operating system,” and recommended “redesign/replacement of current gas system.”
-Thankfully, Col. Robert Redcliffe, Director, Combat Developments, US Army Infantry Center plans to buy 100,000 M4s in fiscal 2008.
-It is irrelevant that three years prior, Delta Force junked their M4s in favor of the HK416, an automatic rifle said to be the best in the world.
-Even if the M4 jams, locks up, or misfires, American soldiers must and will continue to carry it into battle.
+Thoughtfully, Col. Robert Radcliffe, Director, Combat Developments, US Army Infantry Center, offered to buy 100,000 M4s in fiscal 2008.
+It is irrelevant that three years prior, Delta Force junked their M4s in favor of the German HK 416, an automatic rifle thought to be the best in the world.
+Even though the M4 jammed, locked up, or misfired, American soldiers continued to carry that piece of shit into battle.

 Depleted Uranium